How to Improve Your Sleep Quality?

 Getting enough sleep does not guarantee that the sleep you get is refreshing.
 Besides quantity, the quality of sleep matters a great deal.
 The term sleep quality can refer to many things, but essentially it is all about how restorative and refreshing your sleep is.

 Sleep Stages in Balance

 Sleep stages and the structure of sleep cycles are closely related to sleep quality.
 One measure of good sleep quality is that your sleep stages are in balance.
 That means that you get enough of all of the stages, including deep sleep, REM sleep, and light sleep, each night.
 In a healthy adult, deep sleep takes approximately one-fifth of the night.
-Around quarter is spent in REM sleep, and the rest, over the half of the night, goes for light sleep stages.
-However, many individual factors affect these measures, and what is the optimal ratio for you might not apply for someone else.
+Around a quarter is spent in REM sleep, and the rest, over half of the night, goes for light sleep stages.
+However, many individual factors affect these measures, and what is the optimal ratio for you might not apply to someone else.
 Age, in particular, has a significant effect.
 Children score higher on deep sleep, whereas for older people, sleep tends to get lighter.

 Sleep cycles follow their pattern, and you cannot intentionally increase the amount of deep sleep in the cycle, for instance.
 However, many daily choices you make affect the sleep stages and sleep cycle indirectly.
 Good sleeping habits and sleep-promoting practices help to maintain the natural balance between sleep stages.
 On the other hand, it is easy to rock the boat and impair your sleep quality with poor habits.